Losant/losant-docs/docs/organizations/members.md

 ## Inviting New Members

-To invite a new member, click the `Add` button at the top right of the table.
+To invite a new member, click the `Add Member` button at the top right of the table.
 This can also be done from the `Organization Overview` screen.
 This will navigate you to the `New Member` screen.
 Here simply input the new member's email in the provided box, choose a default permission, and optionally choose any granular permissions to assign.
 Then, simply click the `Send Invite` button in the bottom left to send the invitation.

 ![Organization New Invite](/images/organizations/organization-new-invite.png "Organization New Invite")